glasgowm148/ergonaut-handbook/Guides/Ergonaut-Handbook/Editor's-Guide.md

 # Regional versions

 The platform supports several regional languages.
-Contact moderators in any of the chatrooms to have a new regional language section added.
+The above information/tools should help anyone interested in adding a new regional language to the site.